T206 Honus Wagner Baseball – History of the World’s Most Famous Card

 Even the most beat up copies of the T206 Honus Wagner sell for at least six figures, just as long as it's deemed authentic.
 With a hobby so dependent on condition and rarity for determining value, it is remarkable that the Wagner gets such a pass on condition.

 Because of its rarity, history and the iconic Hall of Famer it depicts, the T206 Honus Wagner has been coveted, pursued, owned and sold by industry executives, Hollywood moguls, athletes and entertainers.
 Perhaps, the most famous is the Gretzky T206 Honus Wagner.
-The card has a controversial past, as some speculate that it was once altered, most likely having been trimmed or cut from an undistributed sheet.
+The card long had a controversial past, as some speculate that it was once altered, most likely having been trimmed or cut from an undistributed sheet.
 This would account for its almost impossible-to-believe Near Mint condition.

 This controversy didn’t prevent the card from receiving a grade of 8 from PSA/DNA, the first card ever graded by the company in 1991.
 The Gretzky T206 Wagner was first sold by collector Alan Ray to the famed sports memorabilia dealer named Bill Mastro, the one-time owner of Mastro Auctions.
 In later years, Mastro Auctions was the subject of an FBI investigation for using unscrupulous methods such as card doctoring, price-fixing and shill bidding to increase profits.